Computer Scientist? Musician? Broadcaster?

 Here’s a list of those areas where I tend to put the majority of my effort and time.
 If you figure out the best way to describe it, let me know!

 - Dell Employee / Sr. Distinguished Engineer and Executive Director of Cloud Architecture – I was employed at Dell Inc. from May 2000 until October 2015, having been a Lead Engineer, Chief Security Architect, Sr. Engineering Manager, and a Technology Strategist.
 I even testified on the matter of cyber-security before a U.S. House of Representatives subcommittee on Dell’s behalf.
-My area of focus in my most recent role as a Sr. Distinguished Engineer and Chief Cloud Architect was “cloud computing” (specifically, the hybrid cloud deployment model I call “multi-cloud”), “platform as a service” (PaaS) delivery model, and “workload lifecycle management.”
-As often happens, Dell eliminated the organization in which I worked as part of preparing to merge with another company, but my interests continue (as does the search for my next role).
-I continue to blog on these topics and expect to land in a role that has them as a central fixture in the work I will be doing.
+My area of focus in my most recent role as a Sr. Distinguished Engineer and Chief Cloud Architect was “cloud computing” (specifically, the hybrid cloud deployment model I call “multicloud”), “platform as a service” (PaaS) delivery model, and “workload lifecycle management.”
+As often happens, Dell eliminated the organization in which I worked as part of preparing to merge with another company, but my interests continue.

 - Composer– I’ve got a good musical ear – I can hear and deconstruct music as naturally as walking, and I use this to perform “transcription” of musical pieces that we perform at Riverbend Church.
 I listen to a recording of the piece we want to recreate, determine chord progressions, lead lines, background vocals, etc., and then I create multiple charts using notation software called “Finale.”
 I’ve also written several original pieces for solo, ensemble, and choir, many as a team effort with other musicians.

 - Singer – I am technically a baritone voice, but always sing tenor as part of the Riverbend Chorale and various ensembles.
 I’m known as the “pit viper” because I lead the group of 6 to 8 mic’d singers each week that augment the choir and sing the various background vocals for the solo spots.
-I’m also a member of The Austin Carolers – Austin’s only professional Christmas caroling band.
-We perform in malls, shopping centers, tree lighting ceremonies, and private parties between Thanksgiving and Christmas every year.
+I’m also an alumnus member of The Austin Carolers – Austin’s only professional Christmas caroling band.
+We performed in malls, shopping centers, tree lighting ceremonies, and private parties between Thanksgiving and Christmas every year.
+The original Austin Carolers retired after the 2018 Christmas Season, but a new group of Austin Carolers is continuing the band and its traditions.
+I substitute when they ask if I am available.

 - Comedian – Or perhaps crazy person?
 I am known for the many character voices I’ve developed over the years, the majority based on members of my family.
 There’s Me Maw (my grandmother, which I developed as a radio bit in the 1990’s), Aunt Pug, Pe Paw (my grandfather) and the really weird ones like Scampering Hand and Joyce Up At the Church.
 You may not experience these alter-egos until I’m comfortable enough to share them with you.